eggcellent/run_analysis/README.md

 ---

 The script run-analysis.R takes raw data from Human Activity Recognition Using Smartphones Dataset and returns a tidy data set.
-Running the script will create a text document, **tidy_data.txt**, which returns the mean for feature mean and std features by subject volunteer and activity performed.
+Running the script creates a new dataset, **tidy_data.txt**, which returns the mean for feature mean and std features by subject volunteer and activity performed.
 The script will outline the steps of tidying.
-The tidy_data.txt dataset can be read into R using read.table("tidy_data.txt", header=TRUE)
+Details can be found in CodeBook.md The tidy_data.txt dataset can be read into R using read.table("tidy_data.txt", header=TRUE)

 The script includes the following files:

-- README.txt
+- README.md
-- Codebook.txt
+- Codebook.md
 - run_analysis.R

 **To properly run run_analysis.R, the data must be found in the working directory.**